screwdriver-cd/guide/docs/cluster-management/configure-ui.md

 ---
 # Managing the User Interface

+The User Interface has configuration options for the API, Data Store, Avatars, and Custom Documentation.

 ## Packages

 Like the other services, the User Interface is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/ui/) with port 80 exposed.